import casadi as cs

 Foreword

-In this short article we will introduce the basics of model predictive controls (MPC) by implementing a continuous stirred tank reactor (CSTR) conversion plant model.
-This will simulate the output concentration of a chemical species whose set-point changes over time, i.e. to follow customer orders which require different product concentrations.
-This is an interesting problem because reactor dilution takes time and a simple proportional-integral controller (PI) would not be enough to track the concentration with minimal out-of-specification periods.
+In this short article, we will introduce the basics of model predictive control (MPC) by implementing a continuous stirred tank reactor (CSTR) conversion plant model.
+This will simulate the output concentration of a chemical species whose set-point changes over time, i.e., to follow customer orders which require different product concentrations.
+This is an interesting problem because reactor dilution takes time and a simple proportional-integral (PI) controller would not be enough to track the concentration with minimal out-of-specification periods.

-The problem will be implemented with help of CasADi package and its Python interface so that we can take advantage of its features such as automatic differentiation and interface to robust numerical solvers.
+The problem will be implemented with the help of the CasADi package and its Python interface so that we can take advantage of its features, such as automatic differentiation and interface to robust numerical solvers.
 The development will be broken down into three parts.
-First we will implement the model from scratch and test its functioning.
+First, we will implement the model from scratch and test its functioning.
 Then it will be refactored into a more modular code, before being organized as library code to be reused.
 The goal is to provide an intuitive introduction to the topic which can serve as a basis for further learning.

 Preliminary implementation

-The problem we will model here consists of an imaginary chemical plant where reagent \(A\) is reacted with carrier fluid \(B\) in a single continuous stirred tank reactor (CSTR) to produce \(C\), whose concentration is the target.
+The problem we will model here consists of a hypothetical chemical plant where reagent \(A\) is reacted with carrier fluid \(B\) in a single continuous stirred tank reactor (CSTR) to produce \(C\), whose concentration is the target.
 The transformation happens at constant volume, represented by \(n_t\) moles.
 The chemical process is illustrated as the irreversible reaction happening at a known rate \(k_1\):

 \[ A + B \rightarrow C + B \]

-In this plant, we are capable of controling the molar flow rates of both \(A\) and \(B\), \(\dot{n}_A\) and \(\dot{n}_B\), which affect the production rate of \(C\) leaving the reactor at a molar fraction \(x_C\).
-For smooth functioning of the system, the total flow rate is required to remain constant at \(\dot{n}_t\) so that \(\dot{n}_B = \dot{n}_t - \dot{n}_A\), i.e. a compensation valve is the action we control.
-Thus, we have a single degree of freedom in the actions we can take to pilot this simple system.
+In this plant, we are capable of controlling the molar flow rates of both \(A\) and \(B\), \(\dot{n}_A\) and \(\dot{n}_B\), which affect the production rate of \(C\) leaving the reactor at a mole fraction \(x_C\).
+For smooth functioning of the system, the total flow rate is required to remain constant at \(\dot{n}_t\) so that \(\dot{n}_B = \dot{n}_t - \dot{n}_A\), i.e. a compensation valve is the control action.
+Thus, we have a single degree of freedom in the actions we can take to control this simple system.

 \[ \begin{aligned} n_t\dot{x}_i &= \dot{n}_i - \dot{n}_t x_i + \dot{n}_{gen,i} \\[12pt] \dot{n}_{gen,A} &= -\dot{n}_{gen,C} = -k_1 x_A \\[12pt] \dot{n}_{gen,B} &= 0 \end{aligned} \]

 Before entering the details of the symbolic model implementation, we start by defining the parameters that are held constant in our problem.
-That includes the reaction rate \(k_1\), the size of reactor \(n_t\) and the total flow rate of \(\dot{n}_t\).
+These include the reaction rate \(k_1\), the size of reactor \(n_t\) and the total flow rate of \(\dot{n}_t\).

 # Reaction rate constant [mol/s]: